 Sometimes we have seasons when the blessings are hard to see.
-Your job is stressful, and you wonder if it’s even where you belong.
+The job is stressful, and you wonder if it’s even where you belong.
 Your kids are struggling in school.
-Your marriage feels old and empty.
-The loneliness lingers.
+The loneliness lingers, or your marriage feels old and empty.
 Depression is a cloud you can’t shake.
-The test is positive.
-The test is negative.
+The test is positive, or negative.
 Sometimes the hard is so overwhelming the thought of looking for the good feels beyond our reach.

 At times like that, when we don’t feel grateful, what do we do?

 Now I’ve never actually panned for gold, but I imagine that it is hard work.
 Time consuming.
 It requires great focus and a trained eye to look for the smallest bits of gold in the mud.
 All your energy goes into finding that precious metal.
 Those willing to look harder found more.

 So when I’m in a season where it doesn’t feel like the gold nuggets are right there for the taking, I imagine myself as a gold miner (side note: I HATE the word nugget.
 Hate.
 It.).
 I take more time to look a little harder, sift my life around a little more, asking where I do see Him at work.
 I look for the smallest blessings.
 Sometimes I start with, “I am alive today.”

 And then I thank Him for them.
 I thank Him for food, clothes, shelter, health and all that I take for granted every day.
 It’s good to start there.

 It might only show up in little flakes and specks.
 But when we look, we see it is there in abundance.
 We might not experience the big nuggets of victory, but we can claim the gold dust of everyday grace.
 It’s breath in our lungs, feet to move us, hands to work, eyes to see.
 We see salvation, grace, life, and His love and presence.
 It’s all that does not leave us even in the darkest moments.